dissyulina/slapsticker-react/README.md

 - UI and UX improvement
 - User can choose a sticker (from multiple stickers)
 - User can download the captured image / photo
+- User can make a collage of multiple photos
+- User can download the collage
 - User can share the app to social media
 - App deployment so that user can access the URL directly